cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 <!-- something pretty much everyone knows how to do.
 If they don't I'm honestly -->
 <!-- quite impressed they managed to sign up for your app. -->

-It's very likely people are exponentialy more familiar with their chosen email client than they are the UI of your application.
+It's very likely people are exponentially more familiar with their chosen email client than they are the UI of your application.
 Attaching a file to an email is something they've probably done dozens if not hundreds of times.
-Leverage this familiarness by allowing attachments and docuemnts to be sent and uploaded through email.
+Leverage this familiarness by allowing attachments and documents to be sent and uploaded through email.

-Let's set I need some 'attachments' or files. in this case, PDF documents from a User.
+Let's set I need some 'attachments' or files.
+For example, PDF documents from a User.
 I could give them the steps to walk through uploading everything on their own in some sort of self-service portal, have them upload the required documents in a forma...or I could lean on what they already know how to do.

-In this example, We'll look at what the process would be for grabbing an attached PDF from an email, creating an ActiveStorage object and alerting an admin that a new document is ready.
+In this example, We'll look at what the process would be for grabbing an attached PDF from an email, creating an Active Storage object and alerting an admin that a new document is ready.

 ```ruby